kvnE/force-dev-tool-for-vs/README.md

 # force-dev-tool-for-vs

-This is a VS Code extension to enhance the usablity of the force-dev-tool inside VS Code.
+This is a VS Code extension to enhance the usability of the force-dev-tool inside VS Code.
 It helps you getting more productive by not having to leave VS Code.
-To deploy or check your code the extesion creates an temporary Change Set which will be deployed / checked automatically.
+To deploy or check your code the extension creates a temporary Change Set which will be deployed/checked automatically.

 ## Installation
 You can install this application by using the [Marketplace](https://marketplace.visualstudio.com/items?itemName=kvnE.force-dev-tool-for-vs).